Valparaiso University School of Law,

 US Patent and Trademark Office

-Addressing the patent needs of both large corporate clients and individuals, Thad has worked extensively on patent protection issues for a variety of industries, including aviation components and control, rail and automotive transportation, construction controls and machinery, electrical computer hardware design, and mobile software applications.
+Addressing the intellectual property needs of both large corporate clients and individuals, Thad works extensively on patent protection and other IP related issues for a variety of industries, including aviation components and control, security electronics, rail and automotive transportation, electrical computer hardware design, mechanical kitchen and cookware, sports and mobile software applications.

-Thad assists clients with a variety of intellectual property matters, including covered business method reviews, inter partes reviews, domestic and foreign patent prosecution and patent litigation, particularly in the areas of electrical and mechanical engineering.
-He is admitted to practice law in Illinois and before the United States Patent and Trademark Office.
+Thad assists clients with a variety of intellectual property matters including domestic and foreign patent prosecution, patent litigation, particularly in the areas of electrical and mechanical engineering, post-grant procedures at the United States Patent and Trademark Office, trademark prosecution and clearance, and copyright registration and enforcement.
+He is admitted to practice law in both Missouri and Illinois as well as before the United States Patent and Trademark Office.

-As an undergraduate at Vanderbilt University, Thad studied electrical engineering and was part of a select group of students who designed a missile guidance system for the U.S. Army Aviation and Missile Command (AMCOM).
-During his time in law school at Valparaiso University, Thad spent time working at a German patent firm, where he gained valuable experience working on oppositions, appeals and office action before the European Patent Office.
-He has also volunteered for the patent clinic of The John Marshall Law School and the Cabrini Green Legal Aid Clinic.
+During his time at Vanderbilt University, Thad studied electrical engineering and was part of a select group of students who designed a missile guidance system for the U.S. Army Aviation and Missile Command (AMCOM).
+During his time in law school, Thad spent time working at a German patent firm where he gained valuable experience working on oppositions, appeals and office action before the European Patent Office.
+He currently sits as vice chair on the steering committee of the Bar Association of Metropolitan St. Louis's Patent, Trademark, and Copyright Section promoting development and training of intellectual property skills to bar members in the St. Louis area.

 "The Law Surrounding Blockchain Technology";